camunda/camunda-docs/docs/guides/automating-a-process-using-bpmn.md

 ## Execute your process diagram

 :::note
-When you change a diagram and it is autosaved, that has no effect on your cluster(s).
+If you change a diagram and it is autosaved, this has no effect on your cluster(s).

 When you deploy the diagram, it becomes available on the selected cluster and new instances can start.
 :::